 Combining Trekking in Nepal, Tibet, and Bhutan:

 You can combine your trek in Bhutan, Nepal, and Tibet because this will be your greatest opportunity to explore the three Countries in the Himalayas in one go.
-This will also give you the opportunity to experience the trekking routes of three different Countries in one combine tour.
+This will also give you the opportunity to experience the trekking routes of three different Countries in one combined tour.
 We have introduced the Triple Jewel of Himalayas Tour that combines Tibet, Nepal, and Bhutan.

 WHY CHOOSE BHUTAN FOR TREKKING?

-Bhutan’s stunning beauty and isolated nature of its trekking trails make the country a paradise for all Bhutan trekking lovers.
+Bhutan’s stunning beauty and the isolated nature of its trekking trails make the country a paradise for all Bhutan trekking lovers.
 It is one of the few places in the world where you can trek for days without coming across any human habitation or other trekkers.
 Most of the trekking routes in Bhutan are still unexplored.

 How to prepare for Trekking in Bhutan?

 Due to the Pandemic of 2020 people want to get away from the crowds to avoid any contact.
 Trekking and hiking in Bhutan are slowly getting popular, as Bhutan is very popular for off-the-beaten trekking routes.
 Clients are more interested to explore nature than the concrete building. so it’s no surprise that trekking in Bhutan is increasingly popular.
 Getting prepared for trekking is absolutely important.